etalisoft/data-tada/docs/api.md

 ## API

 ### Parsers

-The following parsers have been provided.
+The following parsers have been provided for you.
+For an overview on how the default parsers work, [click here](api.parse.md).

 #### [`Parse.date`](api.parse.date.md)
 Parses dates using the [Moment.js library](https://momentjs.com/).